Locations: ,

 Floral prints or patterns Generally have 3 or fewer colors and see to it that those colors tie in other family member’s color/s.

-Avoid Neon and fully saturated colors at all costs!
+Please NO Neon or fully saturated colors!
 The color will reflect onto other nearby family members and cast garish colors onto their skin as well as your own chin.
-The photos will still work in Black and white however I don’t like to be that limited and you probable didn’t wear neon to be photographed in black and white.
-Hot pink is practically neon.
-Please do not wear hot pink or Hunter Orange. 🙂
+The photos will still work in black and white.
+Please do not wear hot pink, neon green, or something like hunter orange. 🙂

 Color Picking Aid!